Algerian Air Force: From 1970 to 1980

 In the late 1960s, thanks to increased oil prices and to Algeria's economic growth, important arms orders were passed with the USSR.
 Hence, in the early 1970s, the Algerian Air Force received 52 MiG-21MFs, MiG-21Rs and MiG-21UMs, and 40 Sukhoi Su-7BMKs.
-During the same period, 28 second-hand Fouga CM.170 Magisters were bought to West Germany, as well as some Aérospatiale SA 330 Puma and Mil Mi-6 helicopters.
+During the same period, 28 second-hand Fouga CM.170 Magisters were bought from West Germany, as well as some Aérospatiale SA 330 Puma and Mil Mi-6 helicopters.

 Thanks to its growth in the previous years, the Algerian Air Force was able to participate directly in the 1973 October War.
 Two squadrons of MiG-21s, another of Su-7s and a unit comprising 23 MiG-17s were sent to Egypt.
 This deployment was supported by Antonov An-12 transports.
 Some Algerian pilots were also assigned to Egyptian Air Force MiG-17 squadrons.
 In total, around 500 combat sorties were flown by Algerian pilots.
 One MiG-21 and one Su-7 were shot down, but no pilot was killed or captured.

 In 1975, another big arms deal was passed with Moscow, including 40 MiG-23BNs, 47 MiG-21bis, and 16 Mil Mi-8s.
 The first MiG-23BNs arrived in 1976; this type replaced the Su-7BMKs.
 Another arms order followed in 1978, with the Algerians requesting the delivery of 40 more MiG-21s, 16 MiG-23MFs, 20 Mil Mi-24s, and 12 S-125 Pechora missile systems.
 However, while 20 MiG-25s were delivered by 1979, negotiations for the remainder of the package proved much more difficult than expected, and took nearly four years.
 Limited quantities of Western aircraft were bought too: in 1978, six T-34C Mentors and three Fokker F27s were acquired.

 From 1980 to 2000

 In 1981, thanks to the deliveries of air defence equipment, a new branch of the air force was created: the Défense Aérienne du Territoire (Territorial Air Defence).
 Through the 1980s, the Algerian Air Force worked to build a fully integrated network of early warning radars.
-In 1986-1988, the Territorial Air Defence was expanded and reorganised into the Commandement de la Défense Aérienne du Territoire (Territorial Air Defence Command).
-In 1988, this command became a fully independent branch of the Algerian armed forces.

-The resulting organisational structure of the air force was as follows:
+In 1986–1988, the Territorial Air Defence was expanded and reorganised into the Commandement de la Défense Aérienne du Territoire (Territorial Air Defence Command).
+In 1988, this command became a fully independent branch of the Algerian armed forces.The resulting organisational structure of the air force was as follows: